nasa/cumulus-docs/docs/input_output.md

 Below is the input format, annotated inline:

     {
-      "cumulus_meta": {          // External resources accessible to the Task.
+      "cumulus_meta": {          // External resources accessible to the task.
 The paths being present here allows
                                  // configuration to parameterize values that are not known until the stack
                                  // is created.
 For instance, a configuration field have the value
                                  // "{cumulus_meta.buckets.private}", which instructs the task to look up the